arxanas/blog/_i18n/en/_posts/2023-12-30-testing-tui-apps.md

   </table>
 </div>

-* toc
-{:toc}

 ## Introduction

 Terminal user interface (TUI) applications are an efficient way of surfacing data in a visual and interactive manner while reusing significant portions of an existing program which normally prints to stdout/stderr.
 However, bugs in TUI applications can quickly cause users to lose confidence in the visualization tools.
+This article details methods for testing TUI applications.

+{% include toc.md %}

 ## Primer on TTYs and PTYs